jqphu/blog/data/blog/off-chain-signature-security.md

 `"\x19Ethereum Signed Message:\n" + len(message)"`.

 This little difference means **no matter what you sign, it cannot be used as a transaction**.
-Unlike `eth_sign` this message cannot be used as a transaction.
 It cannot be used to transfer ether, approve NFTs or interact with smart contracts.
-It should be able to be used to change any blockchain state [^2].
+It should not be able to be used to change any blockchain state [^2].

 The second difference is the text you're signing should be ascii i.e. plain text.
 You should be able to read the message you're signing.